hongshengjie/grpc-gin/README.md

 ```

-you can use the generated web interface like this
+you can use the generated web handers like this

 ```
 r := gin.Default()